Travel 4 minutes 09 September 2024

 The Bishop’s Buttery, Cashel

-Another of Ireland’s Michelin Star restaurants housed within a hotel, The Bishop’s Buttery forms part of Cashel Palace, a sumptuous Palladian manor with lashings of luxury.
+Another of Ireland’s Michelin Star restaurants housed within a hotel, The Bishop’s Buttery forms part of Cashel Palace, a sumptuous Palladian manor with lashings of luxury and Two Michelin Keys.
 The cellar dining room is no different, with a vaulted ceiling one of the many features helping to provide a suitable grandeur.
 Service comes from a well-drilled, confident team who really enhance the experience.

 The Oak Room, Adare

 Like Cashel Palace, Adare Manor is a grand country house with a restaurant to match – in this case, The Oak Room.
-There is a formality to the service here that feels entirely fitting for such a classically luxurious setting, where the tables are clad with linen and chandeliers hang from the ceiling.
+There is a formality to the service here that feels entirely fitting for such a classically luxurious setting (the hotel holds our highest award of Three Michelin Keys), where the tables are clad with linen and chandeliers hang from the ceiling.
 The cooking also has a traditional base, with an understated quality that allows the ingredients to shine.

 The Oak Room (© Beyond the Menu)